A Nodal Immersed Finite Element-Finite Difference Method: Acknowledgments

 \section{Acknowledgments}

-B.E.G. acknowledges funding from the NIH (Award U01HL143336) and NSF (Awards OAC 1450327, OAC 1652541, OAC 1931516, and CBET 1757193).
-Simulations were performed using facilities provided by the University of North Carolina at Chapel Hill through the Research Computing Division of UNC Information Technology Services.
+B.E.G. acknowledges funding from the NIH (Awards R01HL157631 and U01HL143336) and NSF (Awards OAC 1450327, OAC 1652541, OAC 1931516, and CBET 1757193).
+Simulations were performed using computational facilities provided by the University of North Carolina at Chapel Hill through the Research Computing Division of UNC Information Technology Services.